 Reference Mapping for Academic Publication

-This workshop will provide an overview of how to create simple, static reference maps to accompany academic publications.
+In this beginner-friendly workshop, you will learn how to create simple, static reference maps such as those to accompany academic publications.
 We will use QGIS, a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.
+By the end of this workshop, you will have the confidence to:

 Why make your own reference map?
 While maps of your research area may already exist, they often have licenses that prohibit their republication elsewhere.
 Alternatively, you might want to show a location specific to your research, or mark the sites where fieldwork was conducted.
-Although the use of existing maps is frequently restricted, the data that created them is often readily available.
+Although the use or reproduction of existing maps is frequently restricted, the data used to create them is often readily available.
 This means you can make your own map with it!

 Audience